Undergraduate Brochure cover

 The Track in Race and Identity (RI) provides students with a deeper understanding of the politics of race and identity.
 Completion of the track attests to a student having successfully taken a range of courses examining the role of race and identity in politics.
 The track offers courses dealing with moral, ethical, and legal issues relating to race and identity in the United States and around the world, such as hate speech, discrimination, and civil rights.
 This track also encompasses courses in international relations and comparative politics focusing on human rights, ethnic conflict, and social movements.

-Contact RI track advisor, Professor Corrine McConnaughy, for more information.
+Contact RI track adviser, Professor Corrine McConnaughy, for more information.

 Study Abroad